 - How long you are willing or able to wait before collecting

-That said, if you are curious how much you might receive from Social Security, the government offers a quick calculator that will give you a rough estimate.
-Results are based on your current earnings and birthdate.
-You can view the results in today’s dollars or in inflated future dollars.
+It’s impossible to predict exactly how much you’ll receive from Social Security when you retire because the government can adjust the level of benefits.
+However, if you are curious about how much you might receive from Social Security, the government offers a quick calculator that will give you a rough estimate.
+Results are based on your current earnings and birth date.
+You can view the results in today’s dollars or inflated future dollars.

-On the other hand, someone who plans to retire at age 62 in January 2025 after earning $100,000 in their last year of employment would potentially collect $1,760 per month.
-If this 62-year-old earned $75,000 in their last year of employment instead, their monthly benefit could potentially be $1,422.
+On the other hand, someone who plans to retire at age 62 in January 2025, after earning $100,000 per year in the same time frame, would potentially collect $1,760 per month.
+If that 62-year-old earned $75,000 over the 35 years instead, their monthly benefit could be $1,422.

-Women and Minorities Often Earn Less
+Women and Racial Minorities Often Earn Less

 It Pays to Wait

-If you were born between 1943 and 1954, and are willing to wait until age 70 to retire, you can receive up to 132% of the full retirement benefit.
+If you were born between 1943 and 1954 and are willing to wait until age 70 to retire, you can receive up to 132% of the full retirement benefit.

 The Bottom Line